 Take a moment to escape from all of the hustle and bustle by heading over to The Old Mill Pottery House Café & Grille.
-The Pottery House Cafe is the place to go for freshly made sandwiches, salads, and hearty entrees.
+The Pottery House Cafe located in Pigeon Forge, TN is the place to go for freshly made sandwiches, salads, and hearty entrees.
 I love that every dish we ate from was made in-house.

 The Old Mill Pottery House Café & Grille Review